 Dr. Heman Chao has been the Chief Executive Officer of the Company since March 31, 2017 and has been its Chief Scientific Officer since December 2008.
-He is also a director of Helix Immuno-Oncology S.A., the Company's wholly-owned subsidiary in Poland.
 He is a biochemist with expertise in proteomics technologies.
 Previously, he was President of Sensium Technologies Inc., a Company subsidiary, between November 2004 and April 2008, when it was amalgamated into the Company.
 Mr. Chao was previously Vice President of Technology and later Vice President of Research for the Company, between June 2002 to 2004.
 Between 1999 and June 2002, he was Manager of Sensium Technologies Inc. Prior to joining the Company, he was a research fellow in the federally funded Protein Engineering Network of Centres of Excellence coordinating multi-center research.
 Dr. Chao received his PhD in Biochemistry from Queen's University, Canada in 1994.